 -

-maas-lshw: pulls BIOS and vendor info, and generates user-defined tags for later use. *Runs in parallel with other scripts.
+maas-lshw: pulls BIOS and vendor info, and generates user-defined tags for later use.

 -